-- A 6.35mm [1/4"] hole must be drilled in the seal housing bearing cap for the seal housing tube to pass through. - Clean all parts of the differential assembly. - Place the Air Locker into the differential housing, and using the adjuster nuts, position the diff in approximately the correct position. - Measure the distance from the outside edge of the left hand bearing cap, to the centerline of the seal housing tube as shown in Fig 8.
+- A 6.35mm [1/4"] hole must be drilled in the seal housing bearing cap for the seal housing tube to pass through. - Clean all parts of the differential assembly. - Place the Air Locker into the differential housing, and using the adjuster nuts, position the diff approximately in the correct position. - Measure the distance from the outside edge of the left hand bearing cap, to the centerline of the seal housing tube as shown in Fig 8.
 This measurement is required for positioning the hole.
-As can be seen, in this example the distance is approximately 12mm.
+As can be seen, in this example the distance is approximately 10mm.

-Remove the Air Locker and adjuster nuts from the housing.

-Mark a spot on the bearing cap inline with the distance you measured earlier (Fig. 9.).
+- Remove the Air Locker from the housing. - Mark a spot on the bearing cap inline with the distance you measured earlier (Fig. 9.). - Drill the hole approx. 30° from the adjuster nut lock tab bolt hole (Fig. 10.).

-Using a soft jawed vice clamp, setup the bearing cap for drilling the hole at the angle shown (Fig. 10.).

-- NOTE : Take time and double check when drilling, as bearing caps are custom fitted to the axle housing and cannot be replaced. - NOTE : Do not apply too much clamping pressure with the vice.
-The bearing cap may be damaged. - \Box Using a pedestal drill, drill a 6.35mm [$\frac{1}{4}$] hole through the bearing cap, in the position shown. - Debur both ends of the drilled hole to remove any sharp edges.
+- HINT : Setup the bearing cap for angle drilling using a soft jawed vice clamp.
+Do not apply too much clamping pressure with the vice, as it may be damaged. - NOTE : Take time and double check when drilling, as bearing caps are custom fitted to the axle housing and cannot be replaced. - Using a pedestal drill, drill a 6.35mm [1⁄4"] hole through the bearing cap, in the position shown. - Debur both ends of the drilled hole to remove any sharp edges.